 Earlier this month MPlayer2 had its second release candidate, but it hasn't been talked about on Phoronix or much at all on the Internet.
-This isn't version 2.0 of MPlayer, which itself yet, but rather a fork of MPlayer.
+This isn't version 2.0 of MPlayer, which itself isn't even at version 1.0 yet, but rather a fork of MPlayer.

 Over the current MPlayer media player, MPlayer2 has support for ordered video chapters, dynamically loads system libraries (including FFmpeg and libass), support for precise seeks, uses the libass library for rendering sub-titles by default, better support for NVIDIA VDPAU, and has better pause handling support.

 MPlayer2 is also designed to be more performance friendly by using the multi-threaded version of FFmpeg.
 It also gets rid of MEncoder and the internal GMPlayer GUI.
 Other differences are talked about on this comparison page.

 MPlayer2 is being developed as version 2.0 right now.
 MPlayer2 2.0 RC2 can be found at MPlayer2.org.
 There's also this independent blog posting from this morning about experimental MPlayer2 packages for Fedora.